01 Getting Started

 02 Add SmartV

 The login method for this project is SmartV, which uses a record in Salesforce to give a user access to the webpage.
-This is a brief explanation, as SmartV will be described in full in another lesson.
+This is a brief explanation, as SmartV will be fully described in another lesson.

-Under User Access, the toggle switch is used to enable the SmartV option.
-Then we clicked the Gear icon.
+Under User Access, the toggle switch enables the SmartV option.
+Then, we clicked the Gear icon.
 The Configure SmartV screen opens.

 Screenshot of Project Settings in the Titan project view

-The drop-down list is used to select the object from Salesforce, for instance, Contact.
-This is the object in Salesforce with which you want to authenticate a user.
+The drop-down list selects an object from Salesforce, such as a contact.
+This is the object with which you want to authenticate a user in Salesforce.

 Screenshot of the configure SmartV Login screen

 We added the ContactID and Email as unique identifiers.
-On this and subsequent screens, we clicked the Next button until the Configure SmartV screen closes.
+We clicked the Next button on this and subsequent screens until the Configure SmartV screen closed.

 03 Add a title to a project